augustin-barillec/google-pandas-load/docs/source/index.rst

 The basic mechanism
 -------------------

-This code essentially chains transferring data functions from the `Google Cloud Client Library for Python`_ and from pandas_.
+This code essentially chains transferring data functions from the `Python Client for Google BigQuery`_ and from pandas_.

 To download, the following functions are chained: